 The course is estimated to end 3 months after the starting date.
 The hourly time to be spent by each trainee depends on their pace of participation, and we estimate a total of about 25 hours for viewing content and participating in activities.
 Trainees should manage time accordingly, so that to keep pace with activities and not leave behind lessons and quizzes.
 The course ends after viewing the contents of all lessons, completing all quizzes, participating in synchronous sessions and participating in face-to-face practical sessions.
-Practical sessions in site will be later scheduled and are expected to occur in June 2021, subject to the lifting of sanitary restrictions imposed by the Portuguese Government.
+Practical sessions in site will be later scheduled and are expected to occur on a date to be announced soon, subject to the lifting of sanitary restrictions imposed by the Portuguese Government.

 VAT (IVA 23%) already included in the price.

 - Duration 25 hours (in 3 months)

 Introduction and presentation, what is AQUAPONICS, benefits and advantages, history of aquaponics and some examples in the world